 Now that you are matriculated into a degree program, the professional advising staff within your new college will assist you in registering for your first semester at UC.
 Each college at UC handles transfer student orientation differently.
 Please refer to the confirmed students page to learn what you need to do next.

 For visa holders

 In addition to your college orientation, you will also need to complete a “Check-In” with UC International Services.
 This can be scheduled by logging onto iBearcatsGlobal.
 This is important to aviod break in your immigration status!

 Your degree audit will allow you to determine the classes still needed to complete in order to receive your degree from UC.
 You can access your degree audit via the One Stop student services website under Registration Information/get my degree audit.

 If you see that you are missing credits that you have earned on this degree audit, please contact your academic advisor and make sure that you have submitted your final transcripts.
 If you attended a college or university outside the United States, you will need to get an additional Foreign Credential Evaluation report completed and sent to International Admissions as soon as possible.The degree audit includes your transfer credit from your previous institution(s).

 There are many ways in which your previous credit by examination (Advanced Placement, A Level, and International Baccalaureate) can count towards college level coursework at UC.
 Find out how to submit your examinations you may have taken in high school to earn you the credit you deserve.

 We encourage you to run an audit and become familiar with it before coming to campus for orientation and registration prior to your first enrollment term.
-In the interim, please direct any questions you may have about your degree audit to the Pathways Advising Center.
+In the meantime, please direct any questions you may have about your degree audit to the Pathways Advising Center.